oomek/attractplus/Layouts.md

       - `Style.Bold`
       - `Style.Italic`
       - `Style.Underlined`
-   * `font` - Get/set the name of the font used for this listbox.
-Default is the layout font name.
+   * `font` - Get/set the filename of the font used for this listbox.
+     If not set default font is used.
    * `margin` - Get/set the margin spacing in pixels to sides of the text.
      Default value is `-1` which calcualtes the margin based on the .char_size.
    * `format_string` - Get/set the format for the text to display in each list